For Norwegian entities

 • Feel free to use our Rough guide to expenses in Norway as indicative for budgetary purposes.

 • Make sure the project agreement is in a language you understand, preferably English.
 The agreement should clearly state the role and responsibilities of all partners in the project.
 At this stage make sure you also clarify with your partner what the documentation requirements will be (invoices in original, copies of receipts, bank transfer documentation, stamps, etc.).
-Some countries may require more extensive documentation than in Norway.
+Many countries require more extensive documentation than in Norway.

 • A 10% co-financing of the project is required under the Active Citizens Fund, half of this can be in-kind contribution in the form of voluntary work.
 Norwegian partners are not required to contribute to the co-financing, but you may be asked to provide the in-kind contribution in form of voluntary work.
 Make sure you clarify this point.